How to edit the pages on the Rebel Toolkit web site. Any rebel with a Communications Hub login can edit pages.

 BookStack supports two different page editors called WYSIWYG and Markdown.
 We have chosen to use the Markdown editor for this site.
 Note that the BookStack demo referenced on their home page, while good for gaining an understanding of BookStack, is configured to use the WYSIWYG editor.
 This is a site-wide setting and can't be adjusted per user, because the pages are stored in a different format by the two editors.

 You need to sign up and log in

 Then go to the page you want to edit.

 Click the Edit button

-On wide screens a sidebar will appear on the left hand side which includes an Edit link.
+On very wide screens a sidebar will appear on the right hand side which includes an Edit link.

 On narrow screens, you have to click the Info tab at the top of the page to make the sidebar appear.

 The editor accepts both Markdown and HTML.
 You may find that the page that you are editing is in Markdown or HTML or a mixture of both.
 For example in Markdown a bold word is indicated like this:

 **bold words** (rendered as 'bold words').
 In HTML, you get the same effect with